miguel456/php-ip-address-logger/README.md

-# REQUIRED
+# ~~REQUIRED~~
-BEFORE CONTINUING, MAKE SURE THAT YOU USE IIS AND CREATE A HIDDEN SEGMENT FOR ("addresses.txt") and ("whitelist.txt")!!
+~~BEFORE CONTINUING, MAKE SURE THAT YOU USE IIS AND CREATE A HIDDEN SEGMENT FOR ("addresses.txt") and ("whitelist.txt")!!
 I DON'T SUPPORT APACHE, AND IF YOU WANT TO USE THIS THERE, MAKE SURE TO CREATE A .HTACCESS FILE DENYING ACCESS TO THEM!!
 I AM NOT RESPONSIBLE FOR ANY SECURITY BREACH.
-BE ADVISED.
+BE ADVISED.~~

 # php-ip-address-logger
 Log IP addresses simply without the need to check server logs; Useful for seeing who accessed a page at what time.
 This is a low interaction honeypot and you may set up multiple directores with several installations.
 Communication between them is a planned feature (See [Releases](https://git.io/v6hjp "Releases") for a list of planned features + pre-releases) as well as URL reporting when multiple are installed.

-This simple script will log someone's IP address upon visiting a page, to a file.
-Can be repurposed to log something else by changing a few variables.
+This simple script will log someone's IP address upon visiting a page, to your database. ~~Can be repurposed to log something else by changing a few variables.~~

 # Installation

-Simply drag and drop the scripts to the directory you want to log.
-Rename from index.php to something else if you already have one, and then make something of yours point there.
+Simply drag and drop the scripts to the directory you want to log. ~~Rename from index.php to something else if you already have one, and then make something of yours point there.~~
-The code will be commented so you can understand.
+Then, import the SQL file to your database and fill in its login details in the config file.

 # Uses
 I originally created this as I was getting too many 404's to non-existent locations, such as phpMyAdmin or PMA.
 So, as there was no similar software to do this,